input-output-hk/marlowe-cardano/marlowe-scaling/rollback/ReadMe.md

 -  `cluster-a.socket`
 -  `cluster-b.socket`

+The testnet magic is `1564`.

 When the nodes are in global consensus, it does not matter which socket one connects external tools to, but when the consensus is fragmented, these two sockets provide access to the separate clusters.
-(One can also access the sockets for the 9 nodes in the volume `rollback_ipc`.)
+(One can also access the sockets for the nine nodes in the volume `rollback_ipc`.)

 One can test the effects of rollback on Cardano applications by breaking the consensus, submitting conflicting transactions, and then restoring consensus.
 Use the sockets for the two clusters when orchestrating test scenarios.